Email addresses: cmcgrath@st-peter-st-paul.staffs.sch.uk

 - Hand in homework in paper form or submitted through online platforms.

-PE kits are needed on a Tuesday and Thursday please.
+PE kits are needed on a Monday and Thursday please.
 We ask that children arrive at school in their PE kit ensuring it is appropriate for the current weather as they will be going out at break times.
+Children need to wear their school jumper or cardigan on PE days.

 PE kit should be: dark shorts or jogging bottoms, a white or maroon school t-shirt and either pumps or trainers.
 Children should wear their cardigan or school jumper as part of their kit rather than a hoodie.
 Please ensure all jewellery is removed including earrings.
 If earrings can’t be removed, please place a plaster over each earring to ensure your child’s safety when engaging in P.E lessons.